Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

 Law 9/2025 of 3 December on Sustainable Mobility, which entered into force on 5 December 2025, marks a turning point in the way mobility is conceived in Spain.
+It has left behind its stage as a draft bill and is, as of 2026, a national law in force with enforceable obligations for companies.

 What is the Sustainable Mobility Law and what does it aim to achieve?

-For the first time, the law explicitly recognises people’s right to access sustainable mobility, fundamentally changing how cities, industrial estates, and workplaces are designed.
+For the first time, the law explicitly recognises people's right to access sustainable mobility, fundamentally changing how cities, industrial estates and workplaces are designed.

 Key obligations for Spanish companies

 The Sustainable Mobility Law places part of the responsibility for the ecological transition directly on the business sector.
-Beyond statements of intent, the regulation establishes specific obligations for Spanish companies, particularly in relation to the management of work-related travel.

 Workplace Sustainable Mobility Plans (WSMPs)

+Once approved, the plan must be communicated within three months to the competent regional authority for incorporation into the Integrated Mobility Data Space (EDIM).
 Where there is no legal employee representation, the company is required to set up a specific negotiating committee to address the design and implementation of the plan.

 Workforce negotiation and participation